mikeyg42/Tools_histology_images/README.md

 The first, and more thoroughly tested/annotated, is a library of tools for the semi-automated foreground/background segmentation of large, brightfield whole-slide images.
 As long as your images hold the following attributes, this tool should be well-suited to your workflow:
 - your images are in RGB format.
 MATLAB has a nice library of color space conversion functions if youre images are described in another color space.
 If you have only grayscale images though, you will need to rewrite some code or devise a creative work-around.
-- you images must have a light-colored background with a homogenous texture.
-- your images must have foregrounds of darker-colored blobs, which are surrounded on all sides by background (originally I wrote this with the assumption of the foreground being one contiguous blob, but recently have been trying to expand this range to include multiple blobs.... still a work in progress though.
-If need be, one can always segment 1 blob at a time, and after  segmenting one, inpaint over it before moving onward to the next.)
+- your images should have foregrounds of darker-colored blobs surrounded on all sides by background
 - the images are fairly big and high-resolution (my tiff files that I've been testing with range from 0.5 to 10 gigabytes in size).
-I've tested as small as 400x400x3 images and had no issue.
-Smaller than that can lead to some issues.
-Larger than that will work, but it may go slow....
-And, if your images are super blurry or low-resolution, not only will my code not work, but your downstream applications will also likely not work -- image processing should NEVER be used to compensate for crap images; the answer to bad images is not good code, it is better images.

 <p>First and foremost this repository is an exploratory tool.
 This is because instead of having just 1 segmentation strategy, I've included a menu of 8 different segmentation algorithms you can try out.
 It also includes 6 different "refinement" algorithms to improve a segmentation.
 Because consistency and reproducibility are super important in science, and are inherently at odds with this kind of "a la carte" approach, the suggested usage of this tool is to first determine what approach is best-suited to your data.
 After you've determined that, every image should be segmented the same way. <p>
 </details>

 <details id=2>